Posted Date: 09/30/2020

 Use this link to see the COVID 19 Tracking Instrument that provides both real-time data (top table), as well as historical data (bottom table).

 With use of the above documents, the Press Releases sent out immediately after a positive case is identified have been discontinued due to the real-time data that is now being provided.
-Rather, a weekly press release summarizing all new information up to Jan.
-8 is included here.
+Rather, a weekly press release summarizing all new information from Feb.
+27 to March 12 is included here.

-Below is the link to the Spectator Gating Report for the week beginning Jan.
-18.
+Below is the link to the Spectator Gating Report for the weeks beginning April 10 and April 17.